ajbajb/ARTTECH3135-spring2019/docs/_tutorials/02_loops.md

 ```

 The loop will continue to run for as long as the condition inside the parenthesis is true.
 The second statement in the loop code block adds 5 to the variable x.
-This statement is _really_ important, as it increases the value of x, eventually making it greater than height, and therefore, the condition would evaluate to false.
+This statement is _really_ important, as it increases the value of x, eventually making it greater than height, and therefore, the condition would evaluate to false so we break out of the loop.
 If we did not increment the value of x _inside_ the loop then this `while()` loop would run infinitely, since the condition would always evaluate to `true`. __Don't create infinite loops!__

 ``` javascript
 let x = 5; // our "counter"